addiscent/vagrant-ruby-rails/README.md

 This product, at this time, is _alpha_.
 Extensive testing has not been done on its components; only its gross operation has been confirmed, in a limited operational environment.
 Hardware and host OS environment testing has been limited to the single generic AMD/Ubuntu Linux box used for development.

 ##### The Provisioning Scripts
-The provisioning BASH scripts build a working Vagrant box by downloading several essential components/sources from the Internet.
-The provisioning BASH scripts work of course, but, at this time they have _no_ error detection/handling.
+The provisioning BASH scripts build a working Vagrant box by downloading essential components/sources from the Internet.
+The provisioning BASH scripts work, but, at this time they have _no_ error detection/handling.
 If, as examples, a flaky Internet connection, or a lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.

 ### Licensing And Disclaimers